nevella/alcina/doc/readme.md

 sequence of operations ("transforms").
 This has the following benefits:
 *	Low-code **relational** offline support.
-Although many systems (Firebase et al.) offer simple key/value offline browser support, relational offline support is significantly more complex and still has few implementations (Apple CoreData is another).
+Although many systems (Firebase et al.) offer simple key/value offline browser support, relational offline support is significantly more complex and still has few implementations (Apple CoreData is another)
 *	Undo support
-*	Reduces difficulties involved in EJB manipulations of highly connected graphs.
+*	Reduces difficulties involved in EJB manipulations of highly connected graphs
-*	Provides a natural way to program cancellable edits (via AdjunctTransformManager (client) (v2 in progress)).
+*	Provides a natural way to program cancellable edits (via AdjunctTransformManager (client) (v2 in progress))
 *	Centralisation of permissions domain logic
 *	Provides an audit log
-*	Provides a centralised application-side stream for processor domain logic ('cascades' or 'triggers'), both client and server.
+*	Provides a centralised application-side stream for processor domain logic ('cascades' or 'triggers'), both client and server
+*	Reduces the differentiation between client and server code, since they use the same persistence mechanism (although transactions are explicit server-side, implicit client-side)

 ##	Dirndl
 "**Dir**ectedA**ndD**irected**L**ayout - a complete UI framework, runnable client- or server-side, that uses the